uniformdev/component-starter-kit-next-approuter/README.md

 ## Deployment

-Feel free to deploy this app to the front-end platform of your choice, as long as it supports Next.js App Router :)
+Feel free to deploy this app wherever you'd like, we recommend using Vercel for the most enjoyable experience with Next.js App Router.

 ## How to change the rendering mode